hwelsters/wisdom-of-crowd-llm/README.md

 ### **Majority voting**
 In this repo, majority voting has the following definition.
 ```
-A particular number appears in the majority solution iff it appears more than or equal to n / 2 times where n is the number of samples collected for the question.
+Majority voting produces a majority solution.
+A particular number appears in the majority solution iff the number of times it appears across various samples, x, is greater than or equal to n where n is the number of samples divided by two.
+In other words, a particular number appears in the majority solution iff x  n / 2.
 ```

 For example, given the following solutions